Contact Us:

 Brooke Jensen earned her Doctorate of Occupational Therapy Degree in December 2013 from Creighton University, Omaha.
 She began working at Beatrice Community Hospital and Health Center in May 2015.

-Brooke and her husband, Josh, live near Pickrell with their son, Connor.
+Brooke and her husband, Josh, live in Pickrell with their sons.
 She enjoys an active lifestyle and is a fan of Kansas City Royals baseball.

 Physical Therapy